rmoestl/C-3PO/README.md

 - `baseUrl` ... the base URL of the deployed website.
 If not set, C-3PO does not generate a sitemap.xml file.
 - `nodejsHome` ... the home directory of a nodejs binary which is required for running *purifycss* to purge unused CSS.
 If you're using *nvm* to manage nodejs installations, this would look something like this: `nodejsHome=/home/robert/.nvm/versions/node/v10.15.3/bin`.
 - `purifycssHome` ...  the home directory of the purifycss installation which is required by C-3PO to purge unused CSS.
 If you're using *nvm* to manage nodejs installations, this would look something like this: `purifycssHome=/home/robert/.nvm/versions/node/v10.15.3/bin/`.
+- `purifycssWhitelist` ... value supplied to purifycss' whitelist parameter which allows to whitelist CSS selectors from being purged.

 ### Generating sitemap.xml and robots.txt